 The period of time between the first meeting of the House of Representatives following a general election and its expiry or dissolution (ending) for the next election is called ‘a Parliament’ and lasts for a maximum of three years.
 A formal opening ceremony is conducted at the first meeting of each new Parliament.
-The Parliament commencing in August 2016, following the July 2016 double dissolution election, is the 45th Parliament.
-This Infosheet describes the key features of the assembly and opening of a new Parliament.
+The Parliament commencing in July 2019, following the May 2019 general election, is the 46th Parliament.
+This infosheet describes the key features of the assembly and opening of a new Parliament.

 Summoning the new Parliament